Kate Lutkins

-Kate Lutkins (born 31 May 1988) is an Australian rules footballer playing for the Brisbane Lions in the AFL Women's.
-She was the "best player on the ground" at the 2021 AFL Women's Grand Final.
+Kate Clarkson (born 31 May 1988), formerly and commonly known as Kate Lutkins, is a former Australian rules footballer who played for Brisbane in the AFL Women's.
+She won the best-on-ground award in the Lions' victorious grand final in 2021 and was named in three All-Australian teams across her career.

 Early life

 Lutkins was born in 1988 in Brisbane, Queensland.
 Her mother is Debbie Bowe.

 She attended and completed high school at West Moreton Anglican College and Ipswich Girls' Grammar School, in Ipswich, Queensland.

 Lutkins captained the "undefeated" Yeronga Devils Aussie Rules team.

 In 2012 she was working as an animal technician for the University of Queensland when she was announced as the captain of the national team to play in October at the Pacific Cup in San Francisco.

 She was playing for Wilston Grange when she was drafted.